John: The Apostle of Love

 Much like Peter, Andrew and James, John learned the lessons he needed to learn.
 He learned the balance of love and truth, ambition and humility and suffering and glory.

 One of the most powerful illustrations of John's transformation was seen at the foot of the cross.
-Isn't that were transformation happens for all of us!?
+Isn't that where transformation begins for all of us!?
 John is the only apostle who is recorded in the Bible as being present at the crucifixion.
 He likely saw the nails driven into Jesus' hands.
 It is recorded that he saw the Savior's side pierced with a spear.
 And then there is this conversation between he and the Savior.

 "It may seem amazing that Jesus loved a man who wanted to burn up the Samaritans.
 He loved a man who was obsessed with status and position.
 He loved a man who forsook Him and fled rather than suffer for His sake.
 But in loving John, Jesus transformed him into a different man—a man who modeled the same kind of love Jesus had shown him." —John MacArthur, Twelve Ordinary Men